 Milk that contains growth hormones can also effect development.
 Avoiding growth hormones can be difficult, and it is not as easy as simply buying milk that is free of rBGH.
 After all, milk is present in butter, cheese, sour cream, yogurt, ice cream, and more.
-Most of those products are not easily available with "rBGH free" labeling, which is currently the only way for shoppers to be certain of its absence.
-It is likewise important for people to buy organic meats, to avoid these hormones.
+Most of these products are not easily available with "rBGH free" labeling, which is currently the only way for shoppers to be certain of its absence.
+It is likewise important for people to buy organic meats, to avoid hormones.
 Organic meats taste better, are less fatty, and are far more nutritious.
 It is worth noting that rBGH has been banned throughout the majority of Europe, Australia, New Zealand, Canada, and Japan.
 Here in America, Monsanto owns the regulators, and it literally has its own attorney on the Supreme Court, Clarence Thomas.

 Air fresheners and other fragrances have also been shown to cause hormone disruption, particularly when they contain phthalates.
-Phthalates are hormone disruptors which are known to cause birth defects, infertility, and reduced sperm production.
+Phthalates are hormone disruptors that are known to cause birth defects, infertility, and reduced sperm production.
 They are sometimes even found in air fresheners that are labeled, "All Natural" and "Unscented".
 It is best to avoid perfumes and air fresheners completely, particularly if you have children.
 In addition, we recommend purchasing laundry detergents which are specifically labeled "Phthalate-free".

-Like BPA, pesticides have long been implicated as endocrine disruptors, which means that they mimic human hormones.
+Like BPA, pesticides have long been implicated as endocrine disruptors, which means that they destructively mimic human hormones.
 DDT was first shown to have this effect, but with each subsequent study, modern pesticides are revealing the same traits.
-That could be due to the fact that a lot of pesticides currently used are derived from DDT.
+This could be due to the fact that a lot of pesticides currently used are derived from DDT.
 Therefore, buying organic is vitally important, in order to protect your family.
 Pesticide residues are on conventionally grown produce, and inside it too; due to a new generation of pesticides that are designed to be absorbed into the plants.

 Soy is present in almost all processed foods, despite its dangers.
 It contains estrogen-like compounds which compete with the body's own hormones, causing problems with reproduction and growth.
-All soy is poisonous in its natural state.
+All soy is toxic in its natural state.
 It is genetically modified and industrially processed into being less-toxic, but the health effects are still unconscionable.
 It stimulates cancers, as well as hormonal disorders like endometriosis.